cstrawberry/predictive-universe/docs/paper/appendices/appendix_g_gauge_emergence.md

 ## G.9 A Proposed Pathway Toward Deriving the Fine‑Structure Constant $\alpha_{em}$

-This section develops a first‑principles pathway for computing the electromagnetic fine‑structure constant $\alpha_{em}$ within the Predictive Universe (PU) framework.
-The calculation follows from **PCE at the rate level** applied to maintaining predictive coherence under a local phase freedom ($U(1)$), with the renormalized coupling at the MPU’s predictive operating scale $\mu^*$ fixed by a unique equilibrium that balances the **power** cost of coherence against the predictive benefit it provides.
-This derivation is further supported by the general alphabet identities and bounds derived in **Appendix W**.
+This section develops the general formalism and computational program for deriving the electromagnetic fine-structure constant `α_em` from a rate-level PCE potential.
+The calculation balances the **power cost** of maintaining U(1) coherence against the **predictive information rate** benefit it provides.
+This general framework is further constrained by the alphabet identities derived in **Appendix W**.
+The complete, parameter-free derivation, which uses the framework's fundamental constants (`d₀`, `ε`) to fix the spectral inputs to this program and solve for `α_em` at the PCE-Attractor, is presented in **Appendix Z**.

 *Units.* Natural units with $\hbar=c=\varepsilon_0=1$ (Heaviside–Lorentz/rationalized).
 Information is in **nats**.
 In these units